dipy/dipy/doc/faq.rst

   For 3D visualization, we use ``dipy.viz`` which depends in turn on ``FURY``::

   from dipy.viz import window, actor

   For 2D visualization we use matplotlib_.

 4. **Which file formats do you support?**

-  Nifti (.nii), Dicom (Siemens(read-only)), Trackvis (.trk), DIPY (.dpy), Mrtrix (.tck), TRX community file (.trx), Numpy (.npy, ,npz), text and any other formats supported by nibabel and pydicom.
+  Nifti (.nii), Dicom (Siemens(read-only)), Trackvis (.trk), DIPY (.dpy), Mrtrix (.tck), TRX community file (.trx), Numpy (.npy, .npz), text and any other formats supported by nibabel and pydicom.

   You can also read/save in Matlab version v4 (Level 1.0), v6 and v7 to 7.2,